-The Mahisyadas are a people group of about 158,000 who can be found mostly in the east Indian state of Tripura, which borders Bangladesh.
-The hilly, forested area where they typically live is known for heavy rainfall, making the group often hard to find.
+The Mahisyadas are a people group of about 158,000.
+They live mostly in the East Indian state of Tripura, which borders Bangladesh.
+The hilly, forested area where they typically live has heavy rainfall.
+This makes the group often hard to find.
 Mahisyadas either work in farming or as fishers.
 They speak Bengali and use the Bengali script for writing.

-Like many in India, the Mahisyadas are primarily Hindu, worshipping millions of gods and bowing before idols of gold and silver.
-Currently there is no one actively seeking to share the gospel and plant churches among the Mahisyadas.
+Like many in India, the Mahisyadas are primarily Hindu.
+They worship millions of gods and bow before idols of gold and silver.
+Currently, there is no one actively seeking to share the gospel and plant churches among the Mahisyadas.

 Pray for the Lord to send laborers who speak Bengali to share the gospel with the Mahisyadas.
 Also, pray for the Holy Spirit to prepare the hearts of the Mahisyadas to receive the gospel and for churches to be planted among them.